-This shrimp and corn soup recipe with canned or frozen vegetables is an easy one pot meal that is family friendly.
+This shrimp corn soup recipe with canned or frozen vegetables is an easy one pot meal that is family friendly.
 Cooked on the stove, with homemade shrimp stock this is a healthy version of our Instant Pot Potato Corn Chowder but with seafood inside.

 Slow Cooker Shrimp and Corn Soup